 Financial resources are different from property.
 You can consider it to be those resources that do not fit under the definition of property.
 A party may have access to the financial resource now, or in the future, and may receive a financial benefit from it.
 For example, pension entitlements or future inheritances.
 A party will also need to disclose any interest they may have in financial resources as per the Act.

 What are the Disclosure Requirements for Beneficiaries of Discretionary Trusts?

 The trustee and the beneficiary are two important individuals in a family discretionary trust.
 The trustee is the legal owner of the assets in the trust, while the beneficiary has the benefit of the assets in the trust.
 You could argue that as the beneficiary, you do not need to disclose any benefits that you will receive from the trust as you do not legally own it.

 However, the law will require beneficiaries to disclose their assets in the trust if they can prove that the beneficiary has a level of control over the trust.
 It shows that the law may consider beneficiaries to be the owners of the assets in the trust in strict circumstances.

 Even if the assets in the trust are not deemed to be the property of the beneficiary, it will nevertheless be considered a financial resource.
 Therefore, the beneficiary will still need to disclose it according to the Act.

 When drafting financial agreements, you need to disclose all your possible property and financial resources to lessen the chances of a court setting it aside for fraud and non-disclosure.
-If you are unsure what you need to include in your financial agreement or require assistance drafting it, get in touch with our family lawyers on 1300 544 755 or complete the form.
+If you are unsure what you need to include in your financial agreement or require assistance drafting it, get in touch with our business lawyers on 1300 544 755 or complete the form.

 Was this article helpful?